imperva/terraform-provider-incapsula/website/docs/r/account_policy_association.html.markdown

   This default setting can be set for the current account, or if used by users with credentials of the parent account can also be set for sub-accounts.
   This parameter is MANDATORY For customers that have account level WAF RULES policies enabled.
 This means that a default WAF RULES policy resource must be created.
   For customers who have not migrated yet, this parameter should not be set.
 HOWEVER, once migration occurs, the above is true, a WAF RULES policy must be added and set as default.
-  Default setting - Non
+  Default setting - None.
-* `default_non_mandatory_policy_ids` - (Optional)  This list is currently relevant to Allow lists and ACL policies.
+* `default_non_mandatory_policy_ids` - (Optional)  This list is currently relevant to Allowlist and ACL policies.
 More than one policy can be set as default.
   The default policies can be set for the current account, or if used by users with credentials of the parent account can also be set for sub-accounts.
   Default setting – empty list.
 No default policy.
+Providing an empty list or omitting this argument will clear all the non mandatory default policies.
+* `available_policy_ids` - (Optional) Comma separated list of the account’s available policies.
+These policies can be applied to the websites in the account. e.g. available_policy_ids = format(\"%d,%d\", incapsula_policy.acl1-policy.id, incapsula_policy.waf3-policy.id)
+  Specify this argument only for a parent account trying to update policy availability for its subaccounts.
+To remove availability for all policies, specify “NO_AVAILABLE_POLICIES”.

+## Destroy
+Destroying this resource will cause the following behavior:
+* Default WAF policy will remain unchanged
+* Default non mandatory policies will be unset as default
+* Availability will remain unchanged unless the resource is pointing a sub account and managed by the parent account.
+In that case, availability to all policies except for the WAF policy will be removed.
 ## Import

 Account Policy Association can be imported using the `id` (account ID), e.g.: